 High-performing Agile teams rely on two key pillars: trust and respect.
 Both require a lot of work to build—and only one false move to vanish.
 Adding to this challenge, we completed our work during the COVID-19 pandemic.
 Working from home created challenges for employees balancing multiple roles at once while missing day-to-day human interactions in the office.

 This meant we had to step up our role in the project and find new ways to maintain high morale.
 We openly praised every milestone our teams were achieving, no matter how large or small.
 And when they weren’t performing at their usual level, we listened to the needs and struggles interfering with their work.
-Online meet-ups—including virtual coffee moments, free-flowing conversations and learning sessions—allowed us to celebrate successes or just get to know each other better.
+Online meet-ups—including virtual coffee moments, free-flowing conversations, and learning sessions—allowed us to celebrate successes or just get to know each other better.

 Create a learning culture supported by leadership.

 A key tenet of the Agile approach is to develop a minimum viable product (MVP) and then test and learn to improve it in a series of iterative “sprints.”
-But adopting this test-and-learn mindset a huge culture shift, which wouldn’t have been possible without the help of our client’s leadership team.
+But adopting this test-and-learn mindset was a huge culture shift, which wouldn’t have been possible without the help of our client’s leadership team.

 To support this, we shared scenarios from successful startups to show this approach works.
 For example, Deliveroo, a $2 billion+ food delivery service based in the UK, began by allowing hungry colleagues to order takeout via text messages and charging a small delivery fee.